Quadcryo/quadcryo/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Projects that I have either completed or am still working on.
-Those marked with $^{C}$ are completed, and those marked with $^{P}$ are still in progress.
+Those marked with "C" are completed, and those marked with "P" are still in progress.
 nav: true
 nav_order: 2
-display_categories: [quantum mechanics research project, statistics project]
+display_categories: [quantum mechanics research project (P), statistics project (C)]
 horizontal: false
 ---